 Cover Letter

 A cover letter is great companion piece to the information in your resume and will help you stand out as a candidate.
-Cover letters should be thoughtfully written and tailored specifically for each position.
-The Pancratz Career Development Center staff is happy to review and offer feedback on your cover letter.

 What to Include in a Cover Letter

-First Paragraph - State the specific position for which you are applying as well as where you found the job posting.
+State the specific position for which you are applying as well as where you found the job posting.
 Gain the reader's attention in this paragraph by inserting some information you've learned about the company through your research.
 Let them know why you want to work for their company.

-Second (and Third if Necessary) Paragraph - This is where you tell the employer why they should hire you by explaining how your educational qualifications, work experience, and leadership experience make you the right candidate for their position.
+This is where you tell the employer why they should hire you by explaining how your educational qualifications, work experience, and leadership experience make you the right candidate for their position.
 Use the job description to cultivate this section.

 - Conduct detailed research about the company to inform your writing